hpcc-systems/DataMgmt/README.md

 Running the query again will show the original result.

+A good style of ECL coding is to define the index only once and reuse the definition everywhere for both creating new subkeys and for referencing the superkey containing those subkeys.
+One way of doing that is:

+	SampleRec := {UNSIGNED4 n};

+	myIndexDef(STRING path = DataMgmt.GenIndex.CurrentPath('~my_index_store')) := INDEX
+	    (
+	        {SampleRec.n},
+	        {},
+	        path,
+	        OPT
+	    );

+	// Create a subkey
+	myData := MakeData(1)
+	idxPath1 := MakeIndexPath(1);
+	BUILD(myIndexDef(idxPath1), myData); // Explicitly provide the subkey path

+	// Reference the superkey
+	myIndex := myIndexDef(); // Default path is the current index store superkey

 The functions discussed above as well as some additional introspective and management functions are described below.